sethjeffery/chores/README.md

-# Chores - A Family Task Manager
+# Pocket Bunnies

-A simple Kanban-style board for managing family chores.
-Assign tasks to family members and track their progress across three columns:
+A simple Kanban-style board for managing your chores and tasks.
+Assign chores to family members and track their progress across three columns:

 - Ideas: For planning future chores
-- To Do: Current tasks that need to be done
+- To Do: Current chores that need to be completed
 - Done: Completed chores

 ## Features